 CRD IV introduced a cyclical buffer in line with Basel III, in the form of an institution- specific countercyclical capital buffer requirement ('CCyB').
 The purpose of the CCyB is to ensure that banks maintain a sufficient capital base, accumulated during periods of credit growth, to absorb losses in stressed periods.

-The UK Financial Policy Committee (FPC) is responsible for setting the UK CCyB rate (for credit exposures located in the UK), and had previously indicated that this rate would be set at 1% in normal economic conditions.
-However, post the Brexit vote in June 2016, the FPC set the UK CCyB to 0%.
-This is expected to be the case at least until November 2018, absent any material changes in the economic outlook.
+The UK Financial Policy Committee (FPC) is responsible for setting the UK CCyB rate (for credit exposures located in the UK), and November 2018, the FPC set the UK CCyB to 1%.